BOTANICAL REFERENCE

 Antispasmodic – great for allergies.
 Contains active components that block histamine production and reduce nasal inflammation.
 It can also help with migraines frequently.
 The root contains compounds that can help reduce inflammation and spasms.

 Consult your physician if you are allergic to ragweed or hyper-sensitive to Butterbur.
+If you have liver disease, consult your physician before taking.

 Butterfly Pea Flowers